captionpoint/captionpoint-plays/THE-ROOMMATE.md

 So.
 ---
 ## SHARON:
-I'm sorry.
+I’m sorry.
 ---
 ## ROBYN:
-It's fine.
+It’s fine.
 ---
 ## SHARON:
-It's not fine.
+It’s not fine.
 ---
 ## ROBYN:
-She doesn't think I can give it up.
+She doesn’t think I can give it up.
 ---
 The lifestyle.
 ---
-She doesn't want to talk to me anymore,
+She doesn’t want to talk to me anymore,
 ---
 but if she talked to me,
 ---
-she'd see that I can give it up.
+she’d see that I can give it up.
 ---
-I mean, I'm in Iowa.
+I mean, I’m in Iowa.
 ---
 Talk about giving up.
 ---